QUOTE from Dr Fung (emphasis mine):

 Whether I choose to fast for 16 hours, eating in an 8-hour window, or for periods of 24, 36 or even 48 hours, the same hormonal processes happen.

 MY STRATEGY: It is a good thing for the liver to release stored sugar and fat, as I have fatty liver.
+I will track the dawn phenomenon, but not be anxious about it.

 What gets my attention?